sorbet/sorbet/website/docs/type-aliases.md

 ```

 Note that because type aliases are a Sorbet construct, they cannot be used in
-the context of the runtime.
-For instance, you cannot match an expression against
+certrain runtime contexts.
+For instance, it is not possible to match an
-a type alias in a `case` expression.
+expression against a type alias in a `case` expression.

 ```ruby
 # typed: true